 Each side of a label must be at least 100 millimetres in length except in the case of a bottle which because of its size, shape or structure can bear only a smaller label.
 In this case each side of the label must a minimum of 20 millimetres in length.

-SafeWork SA considers that the size, shape and structure of the bottle may have an effect on the size of the label it can bare.
+SafeWork SA considers that the size, shape and structure of the bottle may have an effect on the size of the label it can bear.

 For these smaller labels, the inhalation warning text should be maximised to fit the available space on the bottle with the label clearly visible and resistant to damage or removal.